Mỹ Tâm

-Phan Thị Mỹ Tâm (born 16 January 1981, in Da Nang), whose stage name is Mỹ Tâm, is a Vietnamese singer and songwriter.

-She is one of the most successful Vietnamese singers for two decades (2000s and 2010s), the most popular Vietnamese singer on the Spotify platform in 2021.
+Phan Thị Mỹ Tâm (born 16 January 1981 in Da Nang), commonly known as Mỹ Tâm, is a Vietnamese singer and songwriter.
+She is one of the most successful Vietnamese singers for two decades (2000s and 2010s), the most popular Vietnamese singer on Spotify in 2021.
 Elle Style Awards 2019 honored singer My Tam in the Super icon category - Super Icon of the Year.

 Life and career

 Early life

 Mỹ Tâm was born in Da Nang, Vietnam, in 1981.
 She started ballet at the age of six, and continued for three years.
 She then tried guitar and organ.
 She enjoyed singing, but did not regard it as a future career.
 She won first prize in her secondary school's singing competition, and the Gold Award at Beautiful Voice Spring, the city's solo singing competition.
 She was chosen for the Military School of Art in Hanoi; however, because of her family situation, she enrolled in Ho Chi Minh City Conservatory where she studied vocal training.